sonyahack1/HackTheBox/HTB_Bastion_Windows/HTB_Bastion_Windows_01.08.2025.md

 </div>

 ---
-## 🔑⬆️  Vertical Privilege Escalatioon
+## 🔑⬆️  Vertical Privilege Escalatio

 > The server has the program `mRemoteNG` installed in the directory `C:\Program Files (x86)`: